 - Pour into the prepared pan, and scatter the grapes on top.

-- Bake for about 45 minutes, until golden and puffed and a tester comes out clean.
+- Bake for about 45 minutes, until golden brown and puffed and a cake tester or toothpick comes out clean.
 The middle might sink slightly after you remove the cake from the oven.

-- Let cool on s wire rack, run a smooth-bladed knife around the edge to loosen and remove from the pan.
+- Let cool on a wire rack, run a smooth-bladed knife around the edge to loosen and remove from the pan.

 - Keep leftovers wrapped in plastic in the refrigerator.